The Top 20 Things Your Dog Should Never Eat

 If your dog accidentally imbibes alcohol with a higher amount of ethanol (especially hard liquor, wine or craft beer), look out for vomiting, diarrhea, breathing difficulties and decreased coordination.
 In some cases, alcohol poisoning may result in coma or death.

 Avocados contain persin, a fungicidal toxin, which can cause diarrhea or vomiting and, in extreme cases, death in animals.
-The toxin is found in the seed, leaves and bark of an avocado plant.
+The toxin is found in the seed, leaves, and bark of an avocado tree.
 If you are growing avocados, keep your dog away from them.
 When ingested, the seed could also get stuck in the dog’s stomach or intestine, causing an obstruction.

 Chewing bones may keep your dog’s teeth clean, but they can be dangerous to dogs, according to the American Kennel Club.
 “While dogs might enjoy a nice big bone to chew on, cooked meat bones can actually splinter and cause blockage or lacerations in the gastrointestinal tract necessitating a surgical emergency,” says Dr. Rachel Barrack of Animal Acupuncture in New York City.